The O (political group): The co-op struggles (1975-1976)

-After the co-op struggles (late 1970s-present)
+After the co-op struggles (late 1970s-1990s)

 Though they had suffered a defeat in the control of the Peoples Warehouse, the C.O. persisted into the late '70s and early '80s.
 Now known simply as "The O," they became a highly secretive group of about 30 members (down from around 300 to 1000 in their heyday).
 Members were known by code names and organized in disconnected cells in order to throw off the FBI, and were expected to unquestioningly follow directives from elusive leader, Theophilus (Theo) Smith.
 These directives did not only concern political actions, but personal lives as well - former member Alexandra Stein, author of Inside Out: A Memoir of Entering and Breaking Out of a Minneapolis Political Cult has described being ordered to enter into a "P.R." (personal relationship) with one of her follow O members, with the aim of getting pregnant.

 It is unknown whether remnants of the O still survive, due to its policy of near-total secrecy.
 Members were not allowed to talk to non-members, and were given very limited information about others in the organization.
 Stein mentions ten people in her social circle who left the O in 1991; presumably it still existed at that time.